-To get the code to extend this example to show the probability scores of classes, see Classify Webcam Images Using Deep Learning.
+To learn how to extend this example and show the probability scores of classes, see Classify Webcam Images Using Deep Learning.

 Transfer learning is commonly used in deep learning applications.
 You can take a pretrained network and use it as a starting point to learn a new task.
 Fine-tuning a network with transfer learning is much faster and easier than training from scratch.
 You can quickly make the network learn a new task using a smaller number of training images.
 The advantage of transfer learning is that the pretrained network has already learned a rich set of features that can be applied to a wide range of other similar tasks.

 For example, if you take a network trained on thousands or millions of images, you can retrain it for new object detection using only hundreds of images.
 You can effectively fine-tune a pretrained network with much smaller data sets than the original training data.
-Transfer learning might not be faster than training a new network if you have a very large dataset.
+If you have a very large dataset, then transfer learning might not be faster than training a new network.

 Transfer learning enables you to: